Life Alert Medical Alert System Review 2025

 The Buying Experience

-Quick Fact: Life Alert is so confident in their service that the company guarantees a complete refund if the customer passes away from an emergency situation on their watch.
+Quick Fact: Life Alert is so confident in their service that the company guarantees a refund on monitoring fees if a customer passes away from an emergency situation within their first three years with Life Alert’s system.

 I asked for clarification on their product lineup, and she informed me that every Life Alert customer must have the standard Master Unit for service.
 You can then get the Help Button and GPS + Mobile device as add-ons.
 I wanted more details on the systems and their pricing, so Esmeralda transferred me to the sales line to get all the details.